peterguzw0927/SLAM_using_SonarData/README.md

 # Quick start info
 # Sonar SLAM Algorithm
-The sonar_SLAM folder hosts our proprietary SLAM algorithm tailored specifically for sonar data processing.
-Our main file is named `cSlam.py` in the root folder and all other helper functions are contained inside the `sonarSlam` folder.
+Our main file is named `cSlam.py` in the root folder.
+The `sonarSlam` folder hosts our proprietary SLAM helper functions tailored specifically for sonar data processing.
 This algorithm takes in data from Inertial Navigation Systems (INS) and dead reckoning, subsequently processing it through edge detection, landmark detection, and ultimately, SLAM.
 By leveraging these techniques, our algorithm enables accurate and reliable mapping and localization in underwater environments, even in challenging conditions where traditional sensor data may be limited or noisy.
 Whether you're exploring marine ecosystems or conducting underwater inspections, our sonar SLAM algorithm offers a versatile solution for underwater mapping and navigation challenges.

 # Supplemental materials
 There are some supplemental materials we used or referenced to throughout our process of tailoring cSLAM.